Hair (musical): History

-Hair was conceived by actors James Rado and Gerome Ragni.
-The two met in 1964 when they performed together in the Off-Broadway flop Hang Down Your Head and Die, and they began writing Hair together in late 1964.
-The main characters were autobiographical, with Rado's Claude being a pensive romantic and Ragni's Berger an extrovert.
+Actors James Rado and Gerome Ragni began writing Hair together in late 1964.
+The main characters were autobiographical, with Rado's Claude a pensive romantic and Ragni's Berger an extrovert.
 Their close relationship, including its volatility, was reflected in the musical.
-Rado explained, "We were great friends.
+Rado said, "We were great friends.
 It was a passionate kind of relationship that we directed into creativity, into writing, into creating this piece.
 We put the drama between us on stage."

 Rado described the inspiration for Hair as "a combination of some characters we met in the streets, people we knew and our own imaginations.
 We knew this group of kids in the East Village who were dropping out and dodging the draft, and there were also lots of articles in the press about how kids were being kicked out of school for growing their hair long".
 He recalled, "There was so much excitement in the streets and the parks and the hippie areas, and we thought if we could transmit this excitement to the stage it would be wonderful. ...
 We hung out with them and went to their Be-Ins [and] let our hair grow."
-Many cast members (Shelley Plimpton in particular) were recruited right off the street.
+Many cast members (Shelley Plimpton in particular) were recruited off the street.
 Rado said, "It was very important historically, and if we hadn't written it, there'd not be any examples.
 You could read about it and see film clips, but you'd never experience it.
 We thought, 'This is happening in the streets', and we wanted to bring it to the stage."
-According to Rado's obituary in The New York Times, the title was inspired by "a museum stroll in mid-1965, [when he and Ragni saw] a painting of a tuft of hair by the Pop artist Jim Dine.
-Its title was 'Hair'."
+According to Rado's obituary in The New York Times, the title was inspired by "a painting of a tuft of hair by the Pop artist Jim Dine.
+Its title was Hair."